MicrosoftEdge/WebView2Feedback/specs/APIReview_CustomDownload.md

 Some of the requests we've heard, and want to solve with this API are:
 - Developers want to be able to disable downloads for the entire environment.
 - Developers want to be able to disable downloads on a per-case basis.
 For example, based on the content type, or user.
-- Developers want to have access to downloaded file’s metadata, and be able to prevent downloads based on this information.
+- Developers want to have access to downloaded file’s metadata.
-   Ex.
-Dev wants to block downloads above 1GB.
 - Developers want to modify the download path.
-- Developer don’t want to see edge download UI if download is cancelled.
+- Developers don’t want to see edge download UI if download is cancelled.

 In this document we describe the updated API.
 We'd appreciate your feedback.